Mohammad-Almatrafi/zsh-config/readme.md

 source kickstart.sh
 ```
 just make sure you are in the directory of this repo
+and don't worry i didn't remove your .zshrc i just renamed it :]

 ## colorshemes
 if you want some colorschemes suggestions [colorschemes.md](colorschemes.md)